RawdaFahim/k3-cluster/README.md

     - **playbooks/**: Contains the Ansible playbook files.
       - **post-k3s-setup.yml**: This playbook is run after K3s installation to configure Istio, deploy the web app, and additional setup.
     - **inventory.yml**: The Ansible inventory file that defines the target servers for the setup, such as K3s server and agent nodes.
+    - **group_vars/**:
+      - **all.yml**
-    - **group_vars/all.yml**: This file contains global variables that apply to all hosts in the Ansible inventory.
+        This file contains global variables that apply to all hosts in the Ansible inventory.
         It serves as a central location to define values shared across multiple playbooks and roles.
-Variables defined in `all.yml` can include configurations such as Kubernetes settings, Helm chart versions, API keys, and other system-wide parameters.
-The values in this file are automatically loaded by Ansible and can be referenced throughout the playbook execution.
+        Variables defined in `all.yml` include configurations such as Kubernetes settings, Helm chart versions, system parameters, and other general values.
+        These variables are automatically loaded by Ansible and can be referenced anywhere during playbook execution.
+      - **/vault.yml**
+        This file securely stores sensitive information, such as API keys for services like **Datadog** and **ngrok**.
+        It is encrypted using **Ansible Vault**, which ensures that the sensitive data remains protected even if the repository is shared or stored publicly.
+        Ansible Vault encrypts the entire file, and it can only be decrypted using a password that you set when encrypting.
+        Vaulted variables can be accessed just like normal variables during playbook runs once the vault password is provided or configured.
     - **roles/**: This folder contains the roles referenced by the playbook `post-k3-setup.yml`.
       - **helm_setup/**: This role installs and configures Helm, the Kubernetes package manager, which is used to deploy Istio, Grafana, and other tools.
       - **istio_install/**: This role installs and configures Istio on the K3s cluster using Helm, including the setup of Istio's default configurations, gateway, and sidecar proxies.